SansGuidon/bookmarks/README.md

 * [Gordon Brander](http://gordonbrander.com/pattern/) - Patterns : "This is my bag of tricks — loose notes, design patterns, rules-of-thumb, methods of enquiry, tools, cheatsheets, gimmicks, leverage points, descriptions of systems, key questions, risks, and unknowns."
 * [Ted Dziuba](http://widgetsandshit.com/teddziuba/2011/12/process.html) - (2011) Who Needs Process?
 > Get rid of your prioritized list of tasks.
 Stop having your daily stand-ups.
 No more status report e-mails.
 Just stop doing that stuff, and get rid of anyone who can't cope.
 Nothing terrible will happen.
+* [Ted Dziuba](http://widgetsandshit.com/teddziuba/2011/03/devops-scam.html) - (2011) Devops Is a Poorly Executed Scam
+> You need to change the culture the hard way, or replace people as necessary until the culture works.

 # Creativity
 * [TED](https://www.ted.com/) - [Videos] Ideas worth spreading, usually in the form of short, powerful talks (18 minutes or less)